lastdragonalive/lastdragonalive/README.md

 ## Hi there, I'm Ekaterina

-# I'am a QA-engineer specializing in manual testing | Я ручной инженер-тестировщик
+# I'am a QA-engineer specializing in manual testing